 - Higher search engine rank.
 CRO implies that your website visitors get what they want from your site, and search engines love it.
-Thus, they show your web page higher in the results, and you get more traffic.
+Thus, your web page appears higher on SERPs, and you get more traffic.

 - More profitable paid advertising.
-You probably invest a lot in PPC – an advertising model, where you pay for each click on one of your ads.
-When your landing page converts more leads, obtained from this channel, you get more revenue on each cent invested.
+You probably invest a lot in PPC – an advertising model where you pay for each click on your ads.
+When your landing page converts more leads obtained from this channel, you get more revenue on each cent invested.

 - Increased brand credibility.
-Thanks to CRO, you get more dedicated customers and higher rank in search engines.
+Thanks to CRO, you get more dedicated customers and higher ranks on search engines.
 These things combined raise trust in your brand.

 We’ve unpacked a few benefits your business gets from conversion rate optimization.
 Now it’s time to take action.
 Let’s start with seven hacks to skyrocket your landing page conversions.

-7 Tips to Increase Landing Page Conversion Rates
+7 Tips to Increase Landing Page Conversion Rate

 - Rethink your landing page design